davids7788/QUBO-V2/docs/qubo_solve_input.md

 * `circuit depth:` number of repetition blocks (int)
 * `rotation blocks:` single string that represents a gate, or a list of strings of parametrized gates, e.g "ry" or ["ry", "rx"]
 * `entanglement blocks:` multi qubit gates, such as "cx" or "cxx"
+* `entanglement:` how the entanglement structure is realised, e.g "linear", "full", "circular"
 * `skip final rotation layer:` True if rotation block should be skipped at the end of the circuit, else False
 * `skip unentangled qubits:` True, if the single qubit gates are only applied to qubits that are entangled, else False